lqhuang/blog/notes/2025-01-30-dont-ask-to-ask.md

 Luckily, I found a website called "Don't ask to ask, just ask" [^ask2ask] with clear examples and explanations.
 Thanks to the author, I can cite it in the future.

-Old quotes never die, such as the XY Problem [^xy-info][^xy-meta][^xy-wooledge], how to ask questions [^how-sf][^how-esr], and "no hello" [^nohello].
+Old quotes never die, such as _the XY Problem_ [^xy-info][^xy-meta][^xy-wooledge], _how to ask questions_ [^how-sf][^how-esr], and _"no hello"_ [^nohello].
 These all pertain to effective communication in a community, especially in technical circles.
 Everyone should treasure these principles as gems and apply them in their daily interactions.

-Moreover, another group member shared a computer scientist version of this wisdom:
+The most awesome part is another group member shared a computer scientist version of this wisdom:

 > Don't TCP, just UDP
 >